Las Vegas awarded $45M in tax credits for downtown development

 Las Vegas officials said Tuesday the city will receive $45 million in New Markets Tax Credits to provide low-cost loans to developers in highly distressed neighborhoods, particularly in the downtown area.

-The city-created nonprofit Las Vegas Community Investment Corporation is focused on facilitating investment in commercial real estate projects that primarily involve manufacturing, mixed-use, education and health care, officials say.
+The city-created nonprofit Las Vegas Community Investment Corporation is focused on helping investment in commercial real estate projects that primarily involve manufacturing, mixed-use, education and health care, officials say.

-The funding is the result of the U.S. Treasury Department program meant to persuade developers with federal dollars to invest in impoverished communities within eligible census tracts.
+The funding from the U.S. Treasury Department program, which uses federal dollars to persuade developers to invest in impoverished communities within eligible census tracts.

-In Las Vegas, the department has determined eligible areas include downtown, East Las Vegas, the historic Westside and portions of central Las Vegas, according to a city overview of the program.
+In Las Vegas, the department has determined eligible areas include downtown, east Las Vegas, Historic Westside and parts of central Las Vegas, according to a city overview of the program.

-For the city corporation, the target thus far has been downtown and eligible census tracts that extend north from downtown — areas that have been most severely impacted by the economic downturn a decade ago, officials say.
+For the city corporation, the target has been downtown and eligible census tracts that extend north from downtown — areas that have been most severely harmed by the economic downturn a decade ago, officials say.

 Contact Shea Johnson at sjohnson@reviewjournal.com or 702-383-0272.
 Follow @Shea_LVRJ on Twitter.